 It’s also important to pack paddles, no matter what boat you’re on.
 It’s especially important to pack backup paddles, since losing one paddle is frustrating but losing both of your paddles is an emergency situation.
 If you are going snorkeling you will need a good full face snorkel.

 You should also make sure to bring basic supplies with, like a gas canister for your motorboat, some water to make sure that you stay hydrated, and some sunscreen and a hat to protect your head.
 You may also want to bring a dry bag to keep all of your gear from getting wet.
 Depending on whether you were looking for a strenuous venture or a nice, leisurely boating trip, being prepared is the difference between pleasure cruise and setting sail with Captain Ahab.
 You should also always do a safety check to make sure your craft is seaworthy before you leave.
-Having a reliable marine battery can save you from getting stranded on the open water.
+Having a reliable marine battery or trolling motor battery can save you from getting stranded on the open water.
 Maintenance of your watercraft is critical to make sure your trips go on without a hitch.
 One easy way to keep your boat in top condition is to make sure you have a boat cover on it whenever not using it.

 The nice thing about boating is that you can find a port almost anywhere.
 Whether you are looking to explore the rivers in the rainforest or coast down the Mississippi River to your heart’s content, wherever you find yourself, waterways are sure to follow.

 So explore the lazy byways and streams along the way, just make sure that you have a waterproof action camera to record all of your adventures.
 And of course, make sure that Gilligan is nowhere in sight before you leave the shore.